 Many parents and carers experience feelings of grief and loss for the future that they had anticipated, which now may not eventuate.
 Some may feel a mixture of all these.
 All reactions are valid and normal.

 During this time, you may like to consider:

 - Counselling may help you to manage your own feelings about your child’s diagnosis.

-- There are many different approaches to support the development of your child on the autism spectrum.
+- There are many different approaches to support the development of your autistic child.
 You may like to research them yourself to find the best approach for your child and family.
 Good starting points include your paediatrician or the health professionals who assessed your child for autism.

 - Other parents who have children on the autism spectrum can be excellent sources of information.
-Contact an ASD support group for further information, support and guidance.
-Amaze (formerly Autism Victoria) has a list of support groups in Victoria on their website.
+Contact an autism support group for further information, support and guidance.
+Amaze has a list of support groups in Victoria on their website.

 - The Raising Children Network’s Parent guide to therapies will help you find reliable information about a wide range of therapies and interventions for autistic children.
 Each parent guide sets out what the research says about the therapy, and the approximate time and costs involved.

 - TherapyConnect is a resource created by Amaze to help families of young autistic children understand the therapy and what to expect.